How to influence the influencers (it’s simpler than you think)

 The fundamentals of building influencer relationships are pretty straightforward.
 The hard part, as always, is sticking with it.
 This is where the tools and processes you use are just as important as the content you share.
 Good systems will help you make the right habits a regular part of your day, saving time and energy we all need more of.

-The key is to start small, stay consistent, and be patient.
+The key to influencer marketing is to start small, stay consistent, and be patient.
 Devote a little attention to providing value for your influencers every day (10 minutes is all it takes) and success will follow.